EE109 – Fall 2022: Introduction to Embedded Systems

 The next step is to connect the scope to both the input signal and the output signal so both can be observed together.
 We are going to use channel 1 to observe the input signal and channel 2 to see the output signal.

-- Attach the probe for channel 1 to the circuit node where button A, its pull-up resistor and the inverter are connected.
-This is the node labeled "P1" on the schematic.
+- Attach the probe for channel 1 to the circuit node where the button, its pull-up resistor and the inverter are connected as shown below.

-- Attach the probe for channel 2 to the output of the inverter (point P2).
+- Attach the probe for channel 2 to the output of the inverter.

 - Attach one or both of the two probe ground wires to the breadboard ground.

-With button A not pressed the two input signal is a logical 1 and you should see both the yellow trace at just under 5V, indicating a logical 1 state.
-The green trace should be near 0V indicating a logical 0 state.
+With the button not pressed the input signal is a logical 1 and you should see the channel 1 yellow trace at just under 5V, indicating a logical 1 state.
+The channel 2 green trace should be near 0V indicating a logical 0 state on the inverter output.

-Press button A to make the input go to a logical 0 state.
+Press the button to make the input go to a logical 0 state.
 Both traces should move, the yellow from around 5V down to 0V, and the green from 0V up to near 5V.
-This shows the inverter circuit is working but the signals are too fast to see the propagation delay on the screen.
-To see them we have to capture the signal at the instant it changes and freeze the display.
+This shows the inverter circuit is working but about all we can see is two horizontal lines moving up and down as the button is pressed and released.
+The signals change too quickly to see the point where they make a transition from a logical 0 to a logical 1 or vice-versa.
+To see that we have to capture the signals at the instant they change and freeze the display.

 Press the "Single" button in the upper right.
-This tells the scope to wait for the next time the input matches the trigger condition, capture and display the signals, and then freeze the display so we can look at them.
-Now try pressing the buttons to change the output.
+Both traces will disappear from the screen since the scope is waiting for that trigger condition to occur.
+Now try pressing the button to change the input.
 The scope should acquire the signals as they are changing and display them frozen on the screen as shown in the picture below.

 - Question 3: